-The doctor laughed, then stood up and excused himself out of the room.
-Julian immediately leaned forward on the edge of his chair and again reached for his gun holstered behind his lower back.
+The Doctor laughed, then stood up and excused himself out of the room.
+Julian immediately leaned forward on the edge of his chair and again reached for his gun, holstered behind his lower back.

-"They've stolen my cell phone twice!", the doctor shouted from outside the room.
+"They've stolen my cell phone twice!", the Doctor shouted from outside the room.

 "No, I don't need one, pero gracias."

-"Did you have trouble finding my consultorio?"
+"Did you have trouble finding my consultorio?" the Doctor asked.

-The doctor walked back into the room, looking somewhat frustrated.
+The Doctor walked back into the room, looking somewhat frustrated.

 "Well, this place will do for now.
-It's not the best colonia, but it's all I can afford until business picks up"
+It's not the best colonia, but it's all I can afford until business picks up."

 ¡Ah hah los encontre!"
-The doctor let out a sigh of relief as he pulled a pack of cigarettes from inside the drawer.
+The Doctor let out a sigh of relief as he pulled a pack of cigarettes from inside the drawer.